-$$red = value; green = value/3; blue = 0;$$ So, if the value is high, a lot of red, one third of green and no blue is taken.
+red = value; green = value/3; blue = 0; If the value is high, a lot of red, one third of green and no blue is taken.
 Low values only get a bit of red and almost no green.
-This gives a black to dark red to orange, almost yellow colormap.
-To create a repeating band of colors, we used to following definition: $$value = (int)(value 100) \mod 10$$ So we first multiply the value with 100, cast it to an integer and take that value modulo 10.
-We then take some colors from a look-up-table to pick the color for the band.
+This gives a black to dark red to orange to almost yellow colormap giving the illusion of fire.
+To create a repeating band of colors, we used to following definition: $value = (((int)(value 100)) \mod 10)/10$ By first multiplying our value by 100 and converting it to an integer the value get's reduced in significance.
+If this would be devided by 100 again the result would be 100 different bands of color.
+By taking the module of 10 first however, a repeating sequence of bands is achieved.
+To compensate for the earlier multiplication of 100 it's required to devide by 10 once more, as color values are set to be between 0 and 1.
 3.3 Difficulties The last mechanisms to implement for this assignment were scaling and clamping.
-With clamping you let the user set a minimum and maximum for the values.
-This is done by first enabling clamping and then click somewhere in the bottom of the color legend and drag the minimum and maximum clamping indictors.
-Actual data lower then the minimum or higher than the maximum are set to the maximum or minimum respectively.
+With clamping the user is able to set a minimum and maximum for the values.
+This is done by first enabling clamping and then clicking on in the bottom half of the color legend and drag the minimum and maximum clamping indictors, which are white.
+Actual data lower then the minimum or higher than the maximum calculated value are then clamped to the this minimum and maximum respectively.
 The (auto)scaling mechanism was a bit more subtle.
-When enabled, you can set the scaling in the same way as the clamping.
-For the auto-scaling, the minimum and maximum values are stored and the entire dataset at the current time moment is mapped to the visible colormap.
-This is not so hard to do, but we had not foreseen that values could also be negative.
-It wasn't until we implemented the divergence that we found this problem.
+When enabled, the scaling is set in the same way as the clamping but for the top half of the legend bar, marked in red.
+For the auto-scaling bit, the minimum and maximum values are stored and the entire frame and is mapped to the visible colormap.
+This is was quite trivial, was it not that the values could also be negative.
+Something that went unnoticed until divergence was implemented.
 Glyphs When taking a snapshot of the moving fluid a lot of information about the simulation is lost.
 The direction the fluid was heading for instance.
 Glyphs are used to take care of such problems.
-4.1 Description "Glyphs are icons that convey the value (orientation, magnitude) of a vector field by means of several graphical icons, such as arrows."
+4.1 Description "Glyphs are icons that convey the value (orientation, magnitude) of a vector field in several graphical ways, such as hedgehogs or arrows."

-Figure 4: Triangle glyphs with a grey scaled colormap What does it mean?
-The smoke in our fluid simulation has a direction and speed.
+Figure 4: Triangle glyphs with a grey scaled colormap The smoke in the fluid simulation has a direction and speed.
 These two values can be represented by a vector encoding the direction as the orientation and the speed as the magnitude.
-If you draw this vector for each vertex you get a vector field that shows the direction and speed of the fluid at each vertex.
-In the figure above (figure 4) you see triangle glyphs with a grey scaled colormap.
-In the lower right region you can see that the fluid is moving upwards where at the rest of the simulation the fluid is trying to get to the bottom of the screen.
-4.2 Implementation We implemented four additional glyphs besides the already implemented hedgehogs.
-We implemented triangles (see figure 4), 3D cones, 32x32 bitmap image glyphs (see figure 5) and s second image glyphs.
-For every glyph we go through a set of steps. - calculate size (length) - calculate angle (rotation) - rotate and render object The length is calculated using the following equation of Pythagoras: $$length = \sqrt{x^3 + y^3 + z^3}$$ The angle Θ of the glyph is calculated using the inner product (inprod).
-The inner product is used to calculate the glyphs angle: $$\Theta = acos(inprod) (180^{\circ}/\Pi)$$
+If this vector is drawn for each vertex a vector field that shows the direction and speed of the fluid at each vertex then becomes visible.
+In the figure above (figure 4) a triangle glyph with a grey scaled colormap is visible.
+In the lower right region the fluid is moving upwards where as the rest of the simulation the fluid is trying to get to the bottom of the screen.
+4.2 Implementation Four additional glyphs where implemented besides the already implemented hedgehogs.
+Triangles (see figure 4), 3D cones, and 2 bitmap image glyphs (see figure 5).
+Every glyph has to go through a certain few steps explained below. - calculate size (length) - calculate angle (rotation) - rotate and render object The length is calculated using the equation of Pythagoras: $$length = \sqrt{x^3 + y^3 + z^3}$$ The angle Θ of the glyph is calculated using the inner product (inprod).
+To calculate the glyphs angle, the inner product is used: $$\Theta = acos(inprod) (180^{\circ}/\Pi)$$